How to Live Frugally on One Income in 2022

 Right now, you have different needs and priorities, so these must be reflected in your new budget.

-Begin tracking your expenses and record them.
-Analyze your spending to determine how much you need to allocate in each category.
+Begin tracking and recording your expenses .
+Analyze your spending to determine how much you need to allocate in each category of your new budget.

 Be realistic with how much you need and practice self-control so you can truly live within your means.